yarkhinephyo/15-445-database-systems-notes/06 - Memory Management.md

 **Locks vs latches (Database world)**

-<u>Lock</u>: Protects logical contents from other transactions.
+<ins>Lock</ins>: Protects logical contents from other transactions.
 Held for transaction duration.
 Need to be able to rollback changes.
 (Different from locks in OS)

-<u>Latches</u>: Low level protection primitives to protect regions of memory.
+<ins>Latches</ins>: Low level protection primitives to protect regions of memory.
 Only held for the duration of the operation.

 **Page table vs page directory**

-<u>Page directory</u>: Mapping from page IDs to page locations in database files
+<ins>Page directory</ins>: Mapping from page IDs to page locations in database files

-<u>Page table</u>: Mapping from page IDs to copies in buffer pool frames.
+<ins>Page table</ins>: Mapping from page IDs to copies in buffer pool frames.
 No need to be durable.

 **Allocation policies**

-<u>Global policy</u> - Decisions for all active transactions.
+<ins>Global policy</ins> - Decisions for all active transactions.

-<u>Local policy</u> - Allocate frames to a specific transaction without considering behaviours of other transactions.
+<ins>Local policy</ins> - Allocate frames to a specific transaction without considering behaviours of other transactions.

 **Multiple buffer pools**